-Facebook/oovoo/snapchat /Twitter: Many of these social media sites have a minimum age limit of 13, so our pupils should NOT be using them.
+Social Media: Many of the social media sites have a minimum age limit of 13, so our pupils should NOT be using them.

 In school, we ensure that all resources used by the children are age appropriate and we suggest that parents check the terms and conditions for the use of online resources and games to ensure that resources used at home are also age appropriate.

 Below are some links which may be helpful to you: